karissawhiting/cbioportalR/README.md

 ## Examples

-To see available studies (this depends on what cBioPortal database you are connected to), you can use:
+To see available studies in your database you can use:

 ``` r
 available_studies() %>%